-The Practical Nursing curriculum provides knowledge and skills to integrate safety and quality into nursing care to meet the needs of the holistic individual which impact health, quality of life, and achievement of potential.
+The Practical Nursing curriculum provides knowledge and skills to integrate safety and quality into nursing care to meet the needs of the holistic individual that impact health, quality of life and achievement of potential.

 - Apply to Wake Tech

-- Complete the Information Session for Nursing.
-Session is currently only offered online.
+- Complete the Information Session for Nursing, which is currently offered only online.

-The Practical Nursing program is a limited enrollment program and uses a competitive admissions procedure with a point system – NOT a waiting list - to determine who can register for the NUR classes.
-Applicants are ranked based on points that are determined by grades earned in the general education classes required for the Nursing program – such as ENG 111 and BIO 163.
+The Practical Nursing program is a limited enrollment program, meaning they receive more applications than there is available space, and uses a competitive admissions procedure with a point system, not a waiting list, to determine who can register for the Nursing classes.
+Applicants are ranked based on points that are determined by grades earned in the general education classes required for the program, such as ENG 111 and BIO 163.
 Grades of "C" or better are required in all program-related curriculum classes.

-Please note the following: (1) BIO classes must have been completed within 5 years of the first NUR class.
-(2) Math proficiency must have been completed within 10 years of the first NUR class.
+NOTE: BIO classes must have been completed within five years of the first Nursing class, and math proficiency must have been completed within 10 years of the first class.

-The following items below are requirements for the Practical Nursing program selection process:
+The following items are requirements for the Practical Nursing program selection process:

-- Submit official ATI TEAS scores (directly from ATI) to [email protected] by program application deadline.
-Applicants must meet the required minimum score of 59 or higher on the composite score (average of all 4 sections) to be eligible to submit the program application.
+- Submit official ATI TEAS scores (directly from ATI) to [email protected] by the program application deadline.
+Applicants must meet the minimum composite score of 59.
+(TEAS retest policy: Only two tests are allowed per calendar year, 30 days between each test.)

-- Meet English Language requirement.
-The form is attached to the program application.
+- Meet English language requirement.
 If students need to complete the TOEFL, scores must be submitted by the program application deadline.
-Please note that an online high school, GED, or high school equivalency does not meet exemption requirements.
+An online high school, GED or high school equivalency does not meet exemption requirements.